72y9op/aliaz/README.md

 For the rest, you can add a keyboard shortcut to be able to create an order quickly, or leave the command usable only from the terminal
 (Advice: I advise you the shortcut CTRL + ²)

-# Lancement
+# Run
 <pre style=" border: 1px solid black; padding:10px">
 mkalias
 </pre>

-# Donations : aliaz & autre projets
+# Donations : aliaz & other projects
 If you like this project, you can contribute with a small donation

 We provide you with this bitcoin address.